Plural Labs

 System:

-1. (noun) The collective group of people sharing that brain or body.
+1. (noun) The collective group of people sharing a brain or body.

 Headmate: